nirmalakrish/hello-world/README.md

 # hello-world
 README:
 Problem
   Majority of internet users lack digital literacy;
-  Using technology in an unacceptable and
+  Using technology in an unacceptable and inappropriate manner;
-  inappropriate manner;
-  Question about data  privacy and security;
+  sceptical  about data  privacy and security;
   Substantial users access mostly the entertainment and social media platforms

 Solution:
  Spreading the Digital Literacy;
  Creating awareness on the Rights and Responsibilities;
  Encourage to use digital technology by providing
  information about online privacy and security .
  This will encourage  internet users to access, participate and benefit from the digital economy and governance.

 3. Who are we?